trincadev/serene-pub/KEYBINDINGS.md

 - Panel name and purpose
 - Number of items (if applicable)
 - Current selection
+- Status messages when panels are not open

 Example: "Characters Sidebar - 12 characters available, Bob selected"
+Example: "No left sidebar is currently open" when pressing Alt+[ with no open left panel

 ### Action Feedback Announcements
 When using keyboard shortcuts, screen readers will announce: